zootsuitproductions/stack-overflow-clone/README.md

-This project is a user management service for Zoot Suit Productions.
+This project is a user management service for a community messaging app like stack overflow.
 It provides a set of APIs to handle user-related operations such as creating a new user, retrieving user details, updating user information, deleting a user, and authenticating a user.

 ## Features